Events for February 2020

 Uhrichsville Clay Museum: See their website for up and coming events.

 For classes, call 330.627.3739 to register!
 Payment due at registration.
 Check out more classes on their website.
 Embrace Appalachia at your Art Center! http://carrollcountyarts.org/site/ The Carroll County Arts Center is located at 204 West Main Street, Carrollton.
 Upcoming events:

 Ongoing Events in Stark County

-Please go to the website for a schedule of activities for Arts, Theater, Music, Business, Children’s, Education, Farmer’s Markets, Festivals, Fundraiser/Benefits, Health events, Lecture/Workshops, Literacy, Membership Meetings and Museum Exhibits, etc. going on in the month of December: www.StarkCountyEvents.com
+Please go to their website www.StarkCountyEvents.com for a schedule of activities for Arts, Theater, Music, Business, Children’s, Education, Farmer’s Markets, Festivals, Fundraiser/Benefits, Health events, Lecture/Workshops, Literacy, Membership Meetings and Museum Exhibits.